pinot-contrib/pinot-docs/developers/advanced/null-value-support.md

 {% hint style="warn" %}
 Even they have similar names, the `nullHandlingEnabled` table configuration and the `enableNullHandling` query option are different.
 Remember `nullHandlingEnabled` table configuration modifies how segments are stored and `enableNullHandling` query option modifies how queries are executed.

-In order to use the advanced null handling support, both the table configuration and the query option must be set.
 {% endhint %}

-When this option is enabled, the Pinot query engine uses a different execution path that interprets nulls in a standard SQL way.
+When this `enableNullHandling` option is set to true, Pinot query engine uses a different execution path that interprets nulls in a standard SQL way.
-This means that `IS NULL` and `IS NOT NULL` predicates will evaluate to `true` or `false` according to whether a null is detected but also aggregation functions like `COUNT`, `SUM`, `AVG`, `MODE`, etc. will ignore null values as expected.
+This means that `IS NULL` and `IS NOT NULL` predicates will evaluate to `true` or `false` according to whether a null is detected (like in basic null support mode) but also aggregation functions like `COUNT`, `SUM`, `AVG`, `MODE`, etc. will deal with null values as expected (usually ignoring null values).

-In this mode, some indexes may not be usable, and the queries may be significantly more expensive.
+In this mode, some indexes may not be usable, and queries may be significantly more expensive.
-Remember that in Apache Pinot 1.0.0 null handling is a table-level configuration and does not support column-level configuration.
-Therefore the performance degradation will impact all the columns in the table, even if columns that intervene in the query do not actually contain null values.
+Performance degradation will impact all the columns in the table, even if columns that intervene in the query do not actually contain null values.
+This happens even when table uses column base null storing.

 ### Examples queries